ssyht/Rideshare_DB-Sanjit--ssyht-/README.md

 ## Sample Tests:

 * You can sample test it using the synthetic data that is present in the ``Data`` folder within in this GitHub Repository.

+By Sanjit Subhash - University of Missouri Columbia